morllz/website-build/content/page/impressum/index.en.markdown

 represented by the individual representatives of the Board:

-* Johann Weihe
+* Markus Benkenstein
-* Marcus Dannenberg
+* Daniel Havlik
-* Markus Wolfram
+* Daniel Roos

 inscription as above
 [kontakt@eigenbaukombinat.de](mailto:kontakt@eigenbaukombinat.de)